-(i) For Undergraduate Studio course offer ings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design.

-(ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the Schools of Science, Engineering, Professional Studies, and the Graduate School of Library and Information Science.

-21.5 Visiting Category.

-(a) This category is open to individuals who are distinguished practitioners or specialists.

-(i) They shall teach no more than one half the full-time load, except where Undergraduate Studio or Laboratory full-time maximums are 15 contact hours; a one-half workload may be 8 contact hours.
+Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters of a full-time workload. - (b) Seniority within areas of competence shall govern the assignment of courses. - (c) The maximum workload for adjunct faculty shall be three-quarters of the full-time workload within a School, except as follows: - (i) For Undergraduate Studio course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design. - (ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Engineering, and in the Department of Mathematics and Science and in the Department of Nutrition and Dietetics. - 21.5 Visiting Category. - (a) This category is open to individuals who are distinguished practioners or specialists. - (i) They shall teach no more than one half the full-time load, except where Undergraduate Studio or Laboratory full-time maximums are 15 contact hours; a one-half workload may be 8 contact hours.

-(ii) Depending on their title, their compensation shall parallel the compensation of the equivalent adjunct ranks.

-(iii) They shall not be eligible for a Certificate of Continuous Employment.
+- (ii) Depending on their title, their compensation shall parallel the compensation of the equivalent adjunct ranks. - (iii) They shall not be eligible for a Certificate of Continuous Employment.